wizage/Lambda-Layers-Workshop/README.md

 $ sam local invoke "HelloWorldFunction" -e event.json
 ```

+### Deploying your Lambda function

-5. Now that we can run our functions locally and we have added our layers so now we will go ahead and deploy our Lambda function and our API (created during `sam init`).
+Now that we can run our functions locally and we have added our layers so now we will go ahead and deploy our Lambda function and our API (created during `sam init`).

 First we will need to create a resource bucket where our generated CloudFormation can live.
 This can be done simply by using the command below: